kubernetes/website/docs/concepts/configuration/manage-compute-resources-container.md

 - Add more nodes to the cluster.
 - Terminate unneeded Pods to make room for pending Pods.
 - Check that the Pod is not larger than all the nodes.
-For example, if all the nodes have a capacity of `cpu: 1`, then a Pod with a limit of `cpu: 1.1` will never be scheduled.
+For example, if all the nodes have a capacity of `cpu: 1`, then a Pod with a request of `cpu: 1.1` will never be scheduled.

 You can check node capacities and amounts allocated with the